acidtone/code-journal/README.md

 ---

+## May 26, 2022
+I wanted to work on some design aspects but I forgot I fell asleep coding a couple days ago.
+It took awhile to remember what I was in the middle of, but I managed to figure it out and clean up the code to a working state.

+---

 ## May 24, 2022
 Eureka!
 I think I figured out a way to clean up the dice tower API.
 D&D has a notation for rolling dice:
 - `2d6`: two 6-sided dice